 For a description of the NCCF, use the following:

-The NCCF is the single statewide community foundation serving North Carolina and has made $68 million in grants since its inception in 1988.
-With more than $156 million in assets, the NCCF sustains 1,000 plus funds and endowments established to provide long-term support of a broad range of community needs, nonprofit organizations, institutions and scholarships.
-The NCCF partners with 60 affiliate foundations, including NAME OF LOCAL AFFILIATE FOUNDATION THAT AWARDED GRANT, to provide local resource allocation and community assistance in 67 counties across the state.
-An important component of the NCCF’s mission is to ensure that rural philanthropy has a voice at local, regional and national levels.
-For more information, visit nccommunityfoundation.org and Facebook and follow @NCCF on Twitter.
+The NCCF is the single statewide community foundation serving North Carolina and has made $116 million in grants since its inception in 1988.
+With more than $222 million in assets, NCCF sustains 1,200 endowments established to provide long-term support of a broad range of community needs, nonprofit organizations, institutions and scholarships.
+The NCCF partners with affiliate foundations to provide local resource allocation and community assistance across the state.
+An important component of NCCF’s mission is to ensure that rural philanthropy has a voice at local, regional and national levels.

 Here is a sample news release template.
 You can use this to help draft news releases.